Humberside 2017Read more about Humberside 2017

 Matt Parr, Her Majesty’s Inspector of Constabulary

-Read my assessment of Humberside Police below, or watch the video.
+Read my assessment of Humberside Police below.

 I am satisfied with some aspects of the performance of Humberside Police in keeping people safe and reducing crime, but the force needs to make improvements in some areas to provide a consistently good service.